great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_which_dataconnector_to_use.md

 | InferredAssetS3DataConnector | ConfiguredAssetS3DataConnector |
 | InferredAssetSqlDataConnector | ConfiguredAssetSqlDataConnector |

 InferredAssetDataConnectors and ConfiguredAssetDataConnectors are used to define Data Assets and their associated data_references.
 A Data Asset is an abstraction that can consist of one or more data_references to CSVs or relational database tables.
+For instance, you might have a `yellow_tripdata` Data Asset containing information about taxi rides, which consists of twelve data_references to twelve CSVs, each consisting of one month of data.

 The third type of `DataConnector` class is for providing a batch's data directly at runtime: